 A vertical merger, by contrast, takes two companies in the same space but operating in different phases in the supply chain and gives the merged company an advantage that the two companies never could have achieved working alone.
 The takeaway: A horizontal merger is the merging of two similar companies; a vertical merger is two companies in the same general field, but not competitors, merging to achieve greater goals than either company can reach alone.

 Another subset of the vertical merger is the issue of forward and backward integration.
 Forward integration is when a company takes control of an entity that is downstream of its capabilities in the supply chain — for example, a beverage company acquiring a distributor.
 Backward integration is when a company acquires a company that is upstream of it in the supply chain — such as the aforementioned beverage company acquiring a container-manufacturing company.
 In both instances, the merged company is taking a far greater role in the supply chain.

 What Challenges Lie Ahead?

 The biggest challenges of vertical mergers are in the legal arena.
-As is the case in many business transactions, there are multiple legal issues to be aware of.
+As is the case in many business transactions, there are multiple legal issues and vertical merger guidelines to be aware of.
 There are scores of laws, including federal antitrust laws, that regulate these types of mergers, mainly to prevent companies from becoming monopolies or anticompetitive.